Philangr/python-mysql-quickstart-rename/README.md

 ## Usage

 Modify `main.py` to write your SQL queries and Python code.
+Modify and run `setup_db.sql` to generate your database.

 ## Overview
 1. main.py: Entrypoint for the python app